International Specialised Expo

 International Exhibition on Leisure, Brisbane 1988

-Expo 1988 took place in Brisbane, the capital of the Australian state of Queensland, and coincided with the 200th anniversary of European settlers reaching Australia.
+Expo 1988, recognised by the 94th session of the General Assembly of the BIE on 7 December 1983, took place in Brisbane, the capital of the Australian state of Queensland, and coincided with the 200th anniversary of European settlers reaching Australia.
 The Expo, which was opened by Queen Elizabeth II, was the event organised in 1988 to celebrate the bicentenary, with organisers keen to give the Expo a unique Australian character.

 A total of 18.6 million visitors attended the Expo, higher than Australia’s total population at the time, which was 16 million.